2008 Barishal City Corporation election

-The 2008 Barishal City Corporation election was an election in Barisal, Bangladesh, held on 8 May 2008 to elect the next Mayor of Barisal.
-Shawkat Hossain Hiron elected as second mayor of the Barishal City Corporation in May 2008.
+The 2008 Barishal City Corporation election was a local government election in the city of Barisal, Bangladesh, held on 8 May 2008 to elect the Mayor of Barishal.
+The election resulted in a victory for the Awami League candidate Shawkat Hossain Hiron, who defeated Sharfuddin Ahmed Santu of the Progressive Democratic Party (Bangladesh) and Ahsan Habib Kamal of the Bangladesh Nationalist Party.
+Shawkat Hossain Hiron became the mayor of the Barishal City Corporation following the election.